Blazeflack/MyMangaTagger/README.md

     ├── base.py                # Abstract base class/interface for metadata sources
     ├── loader.py              # Auto-import for drop-in source discovery
     ├── router.py              # URL-routing to the correct concrete source
-    └── anilist.py             # Adapter for integrating Anilist as a metadata source
+    ├── _template.py           # Template file to be copied for integrating new metadata source ├── anilist.py             # Adapter for integrating Anilist as a metadata source └── mangabaka.py           # Adapter for integrating MangaBaka as a metadata source
 ```

 ---